-- Hib disease, a serious bacterial infection occurring in developing countries worldwide, is acquired through the inhalation of aerosolized respiratory droplets or contact with respiratory secretions from infected persons.
+- Hib disease, a serious bacterial infection occurring in developing countries worldwide, is transmitted from person to person through inhalation of or direct contact with respiratory tract secretions from infected persons.

 - Risk of serious illness is high for unvaccinated young children, certain immunocompromised persons, and certain ethnicities.

-- Consequences of severe Hib disease include brain damage, hearing loss, loss of limbs, or (rarely) death.
+- Consequences of severe Hib disease include brain damage, hearing loss, loss of limbs, or death (rare).

 - Prevention includes observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.

-- Hib vaccine is routinely given to children younger than 5 years but is not indicated for healthy, older individuals who were not vaccinated as children.
+- Hib vaccine is routinely given to children younger than 5 years but is not recommended for healthy, older individuals who were not vaccinated as children.